-I first discovered it when I was travelling in Thailand and it was being used in every place that I had a massage.
-I’m a big fan of massage and I completely indulged myself whilst I was there.
-I got used to having a daily massage from the monks at the medical school inside Wat Pho temple.
+I first discovered Plai Essential Oil when I was travelling in Thailand, and it was being used in every place that I had a massage.
+I’m a big fan of massage, and I completely indulged myself whilst I was there and got used to having a daily massage from the monks at the medical school inside Wat Pho temple.
 Plai essential oil benefits anyone who has pain, and I’m guessing that you may never have heard of it?

 Very quickly, I became familiar with its fragrance and asked the monks what it was.
 Plai or Prai was the answer because the R and L are often interchangeable in Thai language.

 It comes from Thailand, and it starts off as a root tuber that is related to ginger.
 However, ginger essential oil makes the skin feel hot, whereas Plai Essential Oil has a wonderful cooling effect.
 It’s INCI name is Zingiber Cassumunar (which shows it is part of the ginger family), but whereas ginger is rubifacient (warming to the skin), Plai is wonderfully cooling.
 The roots are steam distilled and give a clear to pale yellow oil.
 It has a very safe reputation for being non sensitizing on the skin, but it should always be diluted in a carrier oil.

 It has a fresh, herbaceous, spicy aroma and if you like to have an essential oil fragrance gently wafting in the background, this oil diffuser is USB charged, safe and has an on/off timer as well.
 I have this one from Amazon and have been very happy with it, so am confident to recommend it to you.

 So, what else is there to know about Plai?